taikedz-mt/babelfish/README.md

 Players will see a message when joining inviting them to check `/help bb` and `/help babel`

+(*Optional*) You can set the default language that players will be given on joining.
+If none is set, the default language is English.

+	babelfish.defaultlang = fr

 ## Integrations

 This mod supports additional functions from [IRC](https://github.com/minetest-mods/irc) - any shout actions are propagated through the IRC too.